algolab-quantique/pauliarray/documentation/source/data_structures.rst

 ------------------

-It is possible to define an array of operators by using a multi-dimensional :code:`WeightedPauliArray` and assigning its last dimension as the summation axis
+It is possible to define an array of operators by using a multidimensional :code:`WeightedPauliArray` and assigning its last dimension as the summation axis

 .. math::